funkyOne/fortyTwo.Docs/ApplicationAuthentification.md

 #Application Authentification

 Any agent shouldn't be able to make API calls without proper Authentication Keys.
 Agent should have `Fortytwo-AppKey` and `Fortytwo-AppSecret` header present in the call.
-This Keys represent an app registered with Fortytwo.
+These keys represent an app registered with Fortytwo.

 ## App-specific request headers
 ```http